 Lifestyle Vs. Newborn Photography

-If you are trying to settle on a style to run a successful business (rather than to photograph your own child or a friend’s), meeting client expectations is key.
+If you are trying to settle on a style to run a successful photography business (rather than to photograph your own child or a friend’s), meeting client expectations is key.
 Clients whose expectations are met will recommend you to friends and leave positive reviews.
 But how do you determine if your client expects lifestyle — or the traditional poses?

 Expectations can vary on a number of different factors.
 In some areas, traditional posed newborn photography is more common.
 In other areas, the expectations are based simply on the family’s lifestyle.
 Researching your own area and talking with expecting parents can help you determine what your clients expect.